-I don’t know when I’ll get around to baking cookies, but Dawn saved the day by sending a recipe for a cookie she baked this year for an agency that supports foster children.
+I don’t know when I’ll get around to baking cookies, but Dawn saved the day by sending a recipe for these Fudge-Filled Ginger Cookies.
 Dawn is as cookie-crazy as I am (maybe more) and this one is bound to be good.
 It’s adapted from two great sources – Bon Appetit and Elinor Klivans.
 Dawn combined two recipes to make a unique cookie.

 Fudge-Filled Ginger Cookies

 (1 hour chilling time to batter recommended before baking)

 (adapted from a recipe in Sept. ’04 Bon Appetit)

 2 cups all purpose flour

 2 tsps baking soda